-You can use "Unique viewers" data to see unique viewers and get a clearer picture of your audience size, or the estimated number of different people who came to watch your videos over a given time period.
-Whether they watch on desktop or mobile, or watch more than once, that person counts as one unique viewer.
-The data is provided as an estimate.
+You can use unique viewers data to get a clearer picture of your audience size, or the estimated number of viewers who came to watch your videos over a given time period.
+Whether they watch on a computer or mobile, or watch more than once, that counts as one unique viewer.

-The data measures the total reach of a video by accounting for cases when people may watch content on different devices or when multiple people share the same device.
-The system includes data from all devices and includes both signed in and signed out traffic to estimate the number of viewers.
+The data measures the total reach of a video by accounting for cases when a viewer may watch content on different devices or when multiple viewers share the same device.
+The system includes data from devices and includes both signed in and signed out traffic to estimate the number of viewers.

 - Compare your audience size to your subscriber base and identify videos that helped you tap into a wider audience beyond your subscribers.